 Let’s review some of the languages spoken in Greece;

-English is understood and spoken by around half the population of Greece.
-That makes around 51% of the Greek population.
-English is taught in schools as a second or third language.
+Around half of the population of Greece speaks and understands English.
+That makes up around 51% of the Greek population.
+Schools in Greece give English education as a second or third language.
 Since Greece has now become a major tourist attraction, given its rich history, a tourist would need no help in Athens as English is commonly spoken there.
 However, some basic Greek will always come in handy if you want to visit some rural or remote areas.

 At the beginning of the 20th century, a large number of wealthy Russians immigrated to Greece.
-Though the number is unknown, Russain is spoken as a secondary or primary language in Northern Greece and Greek Macedonia.
-Many Pontic Greeks and Georgians speak Russian as a third or a second language.
-Moreover, Russian is also spoken as a second language by the older generation of Caucasus Greeks who settled in Central Macedonia, Salonika, and Kilkis.
+Though the number is unknown, people in Northern Greece and Greek Macedonia speak Russian as either a secondary or primary language.
+Many Pontic Greeks and Georgians speak Russian as a third or second language.
+Moreover, the older generation of Caucasus Greeks, settled in Central Macedonia, Salonika, and Kilkis, also speaks Russian.

 Greece and its Historical Dialects